Otto Pächt

-Otto Pächt (7 September 1902, Vienna - 17 April 1988, Vienna) was an Austrian art historian and one of the representatives of the second wave of the Vienna School of Art History.
+Otto Pächt (7 September 1902 – 17 April 1988) was an Austrian art historian and one of the representatives of the second wave of the Vienna School of Art History.
 He mostly wrote on the medieval and Renaissance art of Europe.
 An exile from the Nazis, he taught in England and United States, before returning to Austria in 1963.

 Early life and education

 Pächt was born in Vienna on 7 September 1902 into a Jewish family.
 His father David Pächt, a Jewish industrialist who owned a successful textile factory in Vienna, came from Bukovina, and his mother, née Josefine Freundlich, from Vienna.
 His mother was a member of the Israelitische Kultusgemeinde Wien, the body that represented Vienna's Jewish community.

-He attended one of the 'Humanistisches Staatsgymnasium' in Vienna - a grammar school in which the classical languages Latin and ancient Greek are taught as the basis of European culture.
+He attended one of the 'Humanistisches Staatsgymnasium' in Vienna, a grammar school in which the classical languages Latin and ancient Greek are taught as the basis of European culture.
 In 1920 entered university in Vienna to study art history.

 Unlike his colleagues and the Germanic higher education model, where students moved from university to university to attend classes, Pächt remained in Vienna except for one semester in Berlin studying with Adolph Goldschmidt, and some contact with Wilhelm Pinder (q.v) in Leipzig.
 His principal influences in Vienna were the major forces in the so-called second or new "Vienna School" of art history: Max Dvořák, Karl Maria Swoboda, whose assistant he was, and Julius von Schlosser, the latter supervising his dissertation on medieval painting in 1925 "Das Verhältnis von Bild und Vorwurf in der mittelalterlichen Entwicklung der Historiendarstellung", supervised by Julius von Schlosser.

 Pächt was, alongside Hans Sedlmayr, one of the proponents of art-historical Strukturforschung, a key scholar of the so-called New Vienna School of Art History (an art-historical school involved in the reformulation of methodological approaches first advanced by Alois Riegl).
-Between 1926-1930 he co-edited the new serial "Kritische Berichte zur kunstgeschichtlichen Literatur" (founded by Pächt and Bruno Fürst and in 1931 and 1933 edited the first (and only) two issues of "Kunstwissenschaftliche Forschungen" in collaboration with Sedlmayer).
+Between 1926 and 1930 he co-edited the new serial "Kritische Berichte zur kunstgeschichtlichen Literatur" (founded by Pächt and Bruno Fürst and in 1931 and 1933 edited the first (and only) two issues of Kunstwissenschaftliche Forschungen in collaboration with Sedlmayer).
 His doctoral dissertation (Habilitation) of 1932 was written on the painter Michael Pacher, supervised by August Grisebach at Heidelberg.
 It was published 1933 as a short article in the journal Kunstwissenschaftliche Forschungen.
 With the rise of National Socialism in Germany in 1933, Pächt's university post was revoked and he returned to Vienna.
 Shortly before the Anschluss, in 1936, Pächt left Austria to accept an invitation by the Irish George Furlong, Director of the National Gallery of Ireland.